Are Tactical Pens Legal?

 3) The particular actions you may be engaged in while using your tactical pen.

-We are not lawyers, but we have looked into this topic keenly and are providing our findings here to keep you informed:
+We are not lawyers, but we have looked into the topic of the legality of tactical pens keenly and are providing our findings here to keep you informed:

 Laws for Tactical Pens are Subjective